The faculty handbook has been assembled as a working document and reference to answer

 • Provides faculty with the opportunity to plan their load assignments

-• Provides staff time to input and edit the schedule, secure rooms, order texts,
+• Provides staff time to input and edit the schedule, secure rooms, order texts, and

 • Is based on priorities that promote the transfer curricula, occupational certificate